codophilic/LearnDocker/Docker.md

 - Remove command:

 - A Suppose we want to remove containers permanently which takes up spaces we can run `docker rm ID` e.g `docker rm sleepy_diffie`.
+We cannot remove running containers in docker.
 (7)

 - B. Suppose we want to remove an image permanently run command `docker rmi image_name`.
 Before deleting an image we need to be sure that no containers are running off to that inage .(9 10 )